rsyncOSX/photosbythomas/content/about.md

 # Sony gear

 For the last 5 years, I have only used Sony gear.
 Previous Sony camera bodies are Sony fullframes A7iii and Sony A9ii.
 I have also used lenses from Tamron and Sigma, but all are sold.
-My gear now is:
+My gear now:

 - Sony full-frame A1 camera body
 - Sony FE 600mm F4.0 GM OSS lens